 I’m proud of everything we’ve achieved here at Birchwood this year, both within our Care Home in Speldhurst, Birchwood House, and from our care in the community, through Birchwood Care Services.
 Every member of staff and all the partners we’ve worked with (and there are far too many to list) have gone beyond the call of duty and provided exceptional care during this extraordinary year.

-If you have any questions about Birchwood please don’t hesitate to get in touch with me and I’d be happy to talk to you but in the meantime, thank you for reading and hope you are all staying safe and secure.”
+If you have any questions about Birchwood please don’t hesitate to get in touch with me and I’d be happy to talk to you.
+In the meantime, thank you again to my staff, thank you for reading and hope you are all staying safe and secure.

 Other articles you may like